ondra-novak/sofadb/doc/document_layout.md

 code zero.
 Other characters are allowed (including UTF-8).
 Note that ID is used as key to many indexes, so try to keep ID smallest possible to reduce space requirement.
 - **rev** - Specify revision as string.
 The string must be BASE62 number with up to 10 digits (64 bit number).
-This field has different meaning during update compare to replication.
+This field has different meaning during update in compare to replication.
 For new document, the **rev** must not be specified.
-For update of the document, the **rev** must contain hash of the revision being updated.
-The database generates new revision id and sends it back to the client.
+For update of the document, the **rev** must contain ID of the revision being updated.
+The database generates new revision ID and sends it back to the client.
 For replication, the **rev** must contain revision ID of current revision.
 In this mode, there must be also **log** field containing other historical revisions.
 - **data** - contains user specified data, of any type.
 The field must be defined, but can be set to **null**.
 - **log** - this field is mandatory for replication, otherwise it is ignored.
 In replication mode it contains list of revision IDs as array of strings, where the first revision ID refers to most recent revision.